 The Department of Philosophy offers excellent research opportunities in an array of areas within philosophy.

-We're currently accepting applications for the academic year September 2021.
+We're currently accepting applications for the academic year September 2023 and September 2024.

-If you would like to visit the department please contact the Director of Research, Stephen Laurence.
+If you would like to visit the department please contact Luke Marshall.

 Our research community

 The Philosophy Department at the University of Sheffield welcomes applications from visiting scholars working in any area of philosophy.
 We also welcome inquiries about potential postdoctoral research applications.
 In recent years we have hosted visitors from China, Canada, Germany, New Zealand, United States, Denmark and Turkey.
 Some visitors come for short visits of a few days or weeks, others visit for a full semester or a year.
 All visitors are welcome to participate fully in the life of the department, including attending reading groups, departmental seminars, workshops and conferences, and other events.

 The School is based in 45 Victoria Street at the heart of the University campus, just a short walk from the university's two main libraries: the Information Commons and Western Bank.